Forças Populares 25 de Abril: Ideology

 The FP-25 brought together the most radical sectors of the Portuguese radical left, who were growing discontent with the development of bourgeois democracy and capitalism in post-Carnation Revolution Portugal.
 In the organization's "Manifesto ao Povo Trabalhador" or "Manifesto to the Workers" released in April 1980, the organization outlined its opposition to amendments to the Portuguese Constitution of 1976, specifically the abandonment of socialism, the abandonment of agrarian land reforms or the perceived lack of expression of the will of the people.

-Opposing the political realities of the time, the FP-25 proposed a model of popular democracy, based on popular assemblies - the so-called basismo ("basism") ou conselhismo ("councelism"), similar to the Libyan or Cuban revolutions.
+Opposing the political realities of the time, the FP-25 proposed a model of popular democracy, based on popular assemblies: the so-called basismo ("basism") or conselhismo ("councelism"), similar to the Libyan or Cuban revolutions.
 It also defended the non-alignment with either side of the Cold War as a necessary condition to the implementation of socialism in Portugal.

 The nature of the armed actions and terrorist attacks showed a preoccupation with different causes: political, economic, solidarity with other terrorist groups and support of FP-25 militants that had been arrested.
 The group unsuccessfully tried to intimidate the population, provoke a general revolt and raise a popular army.